idaholab/swift/INSTALL_MacOS.md

 make -j
 ```

 Swift on arm64 macs installed this way will support `cpu` and `mps` as compute devices.
 On an M2 max laptop the 2D Cahn-Hilliard example will run in ~60s on mps and ~130s on cpu (12 threads).
+Note that MPS only supports single precision (32bit) floating point numbers.